argoXai/ixbrl-data-ch/README.md

 # UK Data Pull Pipeline
+This Jupyter notebook is designed to retrieve XHTML data from Companies House UK.

+The main CSV file is very large and therefore has been split into 7 parts to be processed separately.

+The companies have been filtered with the aim to exclude those classified as micro entities.

+The CSV data column number 20: `Accounts.AccountCategory` has been used to filter out the non-relevant entries.

-This Jupyter notebook is designed to retrieve XHTML data from Companies House UK, process and analyze company data from CSV files, and interact with a database to update company profiles and XHTML tables in AWS.
+XHTML data of companies' filings is processed and downloaded from the Companies House API, and interacts with a database to update company profiles and XHTML tables in AWS.
 It also includes error logging and the ability to find the latest uploaded item in a DynamoDB table.

-## Table of Contents
-1. Setup
-2. Data Loading
-3. Data Filtering and Splitting
-4. Processing Company IDs
-5. Error Logging
-6. Finding Latest Uploaded Item